Hermitian matrix: Main diagonal values are real

-Only the main diagonal entries are necessarily real; Hermitian matrices can have arbitrary complex-valued entries in their off-diagonal elements, as long as diagonally-opposite entries are complex conjugates.
+Only the main diagonal entries are necessarily real; a Hermitian matrix can have arbitrary complex-valued entries as its off-diagonal elements, as long as its diagonally-opposite entries are complex conjugates.

-Symmetric
+Symmetric if and only if real

-A matrix that has only real entries is symmetric if and only if it is a Hermitian matrix.
-A real and symmetric matrix is simply a special case of a Hermitian matrix.
+A Hermitian matrix is symmetric if and only if it has only real entries.
+A symmetric real matrix is simply a special case of a Hermitian matrix.